|

 SWCPC 474

-and is the wife of Dr. Lowell A. Blaisdell, a former professor of history at Texas Tech
+University and the wife of Dr. Lowell A. Blaisdell, a former professor of

-University.
-She is active in the Unitarian Universalist Womens Federation and other
+history.
+She is active in the Unitarian Universalist Women’s Federation and

 Blake, Robert W.